Carpet Beetle Life Cycle Stages Explained - Pupa, Egg, Larvae

 1. Spring (March to May)

 • Eggs: Adult carpet beetles lay eggs in secluded areas where food sources are abundant, such as under carpets, in closets, or around baseboards.
 Eggs hatch in about two weeks.
+In Southern California, carpet beetles may start laying eggs earlier, as early as February, due to the mild climate.

 • Larvae: Larvae begin to emerge and feed voraciously on natural fibers.
 This is a critical time for inspection and intervention.
+Southern California's warmer climate can lead to earlier larval emergence and increased feeding activity.

 2. Summer (June to August)

 • Larvae: The larvae continue to feed and grow, causing significant damage to fabrics and clothing.
 Increased activity during warmer months makes this the best time to implement control measures.
+In Southern California, the summer months can be especially conducive to carpet beetle larval growth and development due to the region's consistently warm temperatures.

 • Pupation: By late summer, larvae begin to pupate, transitioning into the adult stage.
 This process can take several weeks.
+Southern California's warmer climate may result in a slightly accelerated pupation timeline compared to other regions.

 3. Fall (September to November)

 • Adults: Adult carpet beetles emerge from pupae and seek out light sources, often found near windows and doors.
 They will mate and lay eggs, starting the cycle anew.
+In Southern California, adult carpet beetle activity may extend further into the fall due to the milder temperatures.

 • Inspection: Regular inspection during fall can help identify and eliminate adult beetles before they lay eggs.
+Southern California homeowners should be particularly vigilant during this time, as the region's extended warm season can lead to prolonged adult activity.

 4. Winter (December to February)